ComradDoge/DogeEU4/README.md

 <h1>DD/MM/YYYY</h1>

-- Croatia government reform icon fixes.
+- Croatia government reform icon and minor fixes.
+- Some fixes to Aegyptus mission tree behaving weirdly.
 - Diplomatically forming Spain can now also inherit Navarra.
 - Portugal mission fix in regards to Asian province selling.
 - Songhai now starts as Sunni and tweaked its starting religion setup.
+- Added additional karma-using countries to reform and privilege triggers.
 - Muscovy AI picks vanilla missions now as its able to handle them better.
 - Can build mines if you are a subject as to allow people to develop their subjects and fix any missing strategic resources.
 Will see if any issues crop up due to this.